 Erik McKirdy (Ask.com): First and foremost, lead by example.
 Commitment to high-touch customer service isn’t something we just talk about; managers are also engaged in dialoguing with customers.
-Second, agent empowerment is huge, and each team member is trusted to craft outstanding interactions and resolutions that are personalized for each instance.
-When agents know they have the brand’s trust in being the face of the company, they’re far more motivated to own the experience had by customers who get in touch.
+Second, associate empowerment is huge, and each team member is trusted to craft outstanding interactions and resolutions that are personalized for each instance.
+When associates know they have the brand’s trust in being the face of the company, they’re far more motivated to own the experience had by customers who get in touch.

 Mike Lester (The Melting Pot): I lead our team to follow a customer-centric standard of service that we call the Perfect Night Out.
 The idea behind Perfect Night Out is to create a flawless guest experience.
 We empower our team members to deliver outstanding guest service that consistently exceeds guest expectations.
 Rather than adhering to the well-known mantra, “the customer is always right,” we take it to the next level by teaching our team members that “the guest perception” is always right.
 The Perfect Night Out standard encourages our team members to always put the guest first in every situation and serve them in any capacity possible.
 No matter how great or out of the ordinary the lengths it may take to exceed a guest’s expectations, we inspire our team members to go above and beyond.
 We train them to get to know each guest at a deeper level than operators in the average restaurant.